CiscoTestAutomation/pyats/docs/easypy/plugins.rst

 - plugins may be configured locally (for this run only) by passing in a config YAML via a command-line argument called ``--configuration``.

+- plugins may also be configured by setting the environment variable as shown below ``export PYATS_CONFIGURATION_EASYPY=path/to/easypy_config.yaml``

 - plugins shall be independent from all other plugins & test scripts.

 - plugins must inherit from ``easypy.plugins.bases.BasePlugin`` class